automl/DeepCAVE/README.md

 ## Visualizing and Evaluating

-The webserver as well as the queue/workers can be started by simply running
+The webserver as well as the queue/workers can be started by simply running:
 ```
 deepcave --open
 ```